Tutorial: Authoring

 Document with a single citation and a references section at the end.

 The @ citation syntax is very flexible and includes support for prefixes, suffixes, locators, and in-text citations.
-See the documentation on Citations and Footnotes to learn more.
+See the documentation on Citations to learn more.

 Cross References